-- Produce a written account as soon as possible after the event/report, if this has not already been submitted - Review carefully all reports of the safeguarding concern - Take steps to protect adults at risk, including promptly notifying another Safeguarding Officer/Trustee (and statutory agencies, where appropriate) - Keep the complainant informed with details of how their concern is being handled, and always to consider their needs and wishes - Offer support to survivors of abuse (and other affected persons) regardless of the type of abuse, when or where it occurred - Offer support to anyone who has been accused of inappropriate behaviour, including keeping them informed about any decisions and action taken regarding the case
+- Produce a written account as soon as possible after the event/report, if this has not already been submitted.
+This then needs to be kept up to date with actions taken subsequently. - Review carefully all reports of the safeguarding concern - Take steps to protect adults at risk, including promptly notifying another Safeguarding Officer/Trustee (and statutory agencies, where appropriate) - Keep the complainant informed with details of how their concern is being handled, and always to consider their needs and wishes - Offer support to survivors of abuse (and other affected persons) regardless of the type of abuse, when or where it occurred - Offer support to anyone who has been accused of inappropriate behaviour, including keeping them informed about any decisions and action taken regarding the case - Refer to any regulatory organisation (or ask another member of the Safeguarding Team to do this)